arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 }
 ```

-Here you can find a step-by-step explanation of the code:
+Here you can find a step-by-step explanation of the sketch:

 First, the necessary libraries are included: